CDC’s Rochelle Walensky resigns, citing pandemic transition

 Walensky, previously an infectious-diseases specialist at Harvard Medical School and Massachusetts General Hospital, had no experience running a government health agency when she was sworn in on the first day of the Biden administration.

-She came with a reputation as a prominent voice on the pandemic, sometimes criticizing certain aspects of how the government was responding.
+She came with a reputation as a prominent voice on the pandemic, sometimes criticizing how the government was responding.
 She was brought in to raise morale at the CDC, to rebuild public trust in the agency and to improve its sometimes-bumbling response to the pandemic.

+At the time of her arrival, more than 400,000 U.S. COVID-19 deaths had been reported, and states were scrambling to get supplies of new vaccines.
+Morale at the CDC was abysmal.
+The Trump administration had marginalized the agency, with the White House taking over the government’s messaging about the pandemic and sometimes opposing or undermining what the CDC wanted to do.

+“No CDC director in history inherited the set of challenges she faced coming into the job,” said Jason Schwartz, a health policy expert at the Yale School of Public Health.

+The CDC regained prominence in government messaging — although even under Biden, the White House remained at center stage in the handling of the response, Schwartz said.

+She leaves at a time when the national COVID-19 death toll stands at about 1.1 million.
+Reported cases, hospitalizations and deaths have all been trending down for months.

-She started a center for forecasting and outbreak analytics, took steps to modernize data and improve the public health work force.
+At CDC, Walensky started a center for forecasting and outbreak analytics and took steps to modernize data collection and analysis.
 Last year, she began a reorganization designed to make the agency more nimble and to improve its communications with the public.

+Biden, in a statement, said Walensky “leaves CDC a stronger institution, better positioned to confront health threats and protect Americans.”

-“Her creativity, skill and expertise, and pure grit were essential to our effective response and an historic recovery that made life better for Americans across the country,” Zients said.
+“Her creativity, skill and expertise, and pure grit were essential to our effective response and an historic recovery that made life better for Americans across the country,” Zients said in a statement.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.